-Student representatives of companies such as Mary Kay cosmetics may advertise only by posting signs on bulletin boards.
+Student representatives of multi-level marketing companies (for example Mary Kay, Young Living, etc.) may advertise only by posting signs on bulletin boards.
 No other advertising or sales are permitted on campus, including group or individual makeovers, group parties, mass emails, or other similar types of advertising.